MarcDiethelm/xtc/README.md

 ### Start the Server!

-Use a different terminal in your project folder (do you know `screen`?) and start the server with `node app.js`.
+In a terminal change to the project folder and start the server with `node app.js`. xtc will build its configuration and start listening on the configured port.
+Now you can visit `localhost:3000` (if you haven't changed the default port) in browser.
+That's it.
+You can start building websites now!

 #### WebStorm / PHPStorm Users